JamieHeather/stitchr/README.md

 * `-n` - provide a name for the TCR chain, which will be included in the FASTA file header
 * `-3p` - provide a sequence to come immediately after the end of the constant region (e.g. a stop codon)
 * `-5p` - provide a sequence to come immediately before the start of the L1 leader sequence (e.g. a Kozak sequence)
+* `-xg` - toggle providing additional/custom genes to be stitched into TCR transcripts in the Data/additiona-genes.fasta file
+* `-sc` - toggle skipping the constant region gene check

 #### Codon usage files